gracelgilbert/hw01-noisy-terrain/README.md

 - Layered on top of the red texture is a dusty, dark gray green tone.
 This texture is masked by an FBM, as well as the elevation and gradient of the terrain.
 The result is that the dark gray appears towards the tops of the plateaus as well as in flatter areas along the sides of mountains, creating a natural color shift on the elevated terrain.

 - Finally, I added salt to the flatter parts of the lower elevation terrain.
 The salt is placed on a macro scale using an FBM map that is elongated in X to create a striped pattern of sand.
 On the micro level, there are subtle cracks and spots in the sand to make it feel grainy.
+The salt map scale is modifiable, allowing the user to increase or decrease the amount of salt on the ground, as shown in the images of plateau height control above.

 The entire terrain is shaded with lambertion shading, which uses normals calculated from the gradient of the height map.
 Additionally, I applied distance fog towards the edge of the terrain, blending into the purple of the sky.